SnipeYouBoys/SkyblockHelpers/readme.md

 ## Features
 - Clock: An in-game clock widget to show real life time.
 - Finder: Allows you to triangulate the position of anything by pressing a hotkey.
-- InventoryScale: Allows for setting a different GUI acale for inventories.
+- InventoryScale: Allows for setting a different GUI scale for inventories.
 - PressureWarning: Warns you when reaching any given depth in water on galetea.
-- SmallHand: Allows you to change the scale of the hand / item model
+- SmallHand: Allows you to change the scale of the hand / item model.